reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ![Compile Toolbar](bytecode_compileoption.png){: width="400"}

 ## From Compile to FlushCompilationQueueImpl
-During the creation of the `CompileButton`, it basically called `InitToolBarButton` and feed in a `Commands.Compile` as it's parameter, which is a member of `FFullBlueprintEditorCommands`
+When the `CompileButton` is created, it triggers the `InitToolBarButton` function and passes in `Commands.Compile` as a parameter.
+This `Commands.Compile` is part of `FFullBlueprintEditorCommands`.

-This command is registered at the very beginning of Blueprint Editor Initialization process, as can be seen here:
+This command is registered early in the Blueprint Editor initialization process, as shown here:

 ```cpp
 void FBlueprintEditor::InitBlueprintEditor(